China

 Gobi Desert

-Most of the population lives on the eastern side of the country, where large cities have developed.
+Most of the population lives on the country's eastern side, where large cities have developed.

 Shanghai

-As you watch Geography of China, from Peppy Lists, take notes on the features of the different regions and the two major rivers:
+As you watch this next video, note the features of the different regions and the two major rivers.

 Image - Video